 How can I help?

 - Contact us by email or telephone rather than asking for a home visit

-- Keep an eye on any updates from the Government, read the guidance on social distancing to keep two metres between yourself and our colleagues and wash your hands regularly
+- Keep an eye on any updates from the Government, stick to the social-distancing guidelines and wash your hands regularly

 - Look for updates on our website and social media

 There are a number of local organisations who will be coordinating support to those most affected.
 If you are able to, we encourage any donations to the Dacorum Food Bank.
 Additionally, Community Action Dacorum will be coordinating volunteers.
 You can contact them at firstname.lastname@example.org